nodite/dify-oapi2/docs/datasets/dataset-plan.md

 - Ensure all 19 dataset APIs are fully functional and well-tested
 - Prioritize type safety and developer experience throughout the implementation
 - Follow the established directory structure and naming conventions
+- All models should use Pydantic with builder patterns following existing project conventions
+- Use `:parameter_name` format for path parameters to match existing patterns